AgonConsole8/agon-docs/VDP---Bitmaps-API.md

 ### `VDU 23, 27, 3, x; y;`: Draw current bitmap on screen at pixel position x, y

 Prior to Agon Console8 VDP 2.2.0, this was the only way to draw a bitmap on-screen.
+On more up to date VDP versions is strongly recommended that you use the appropriate [PLOT command](VDP---PLOT-Commands.md) instead.

 Before this command can be used, a bitmap must be selected using `VDU 23, 27, 0, n`, where `n` is the 8-bit ID of the bitmap to be drawn, or using `VDU 23, 27, &20, bufferId;` using a 16-bit buffer ID.

 The x and y parameters give the pixel position on the screen at which the top left corner of the bitmap will be drawn.
 This is in contrast to `PLOT` commands which will (by default) use OS Coordinates, where the origin is at the bottom left of the screen and the screen is always considered to have the dimensions 1280x1024.

-Please note that this command does not obey the current graphics viewport.
+Please note that this command does not obey the current graphics viewport or the currently selected coordinate system.
 The bitmap will be drawn at the given pixel position, and will _not_ be clipped by the viewport.
 To draw bitmaps with clipping, you are advised to use the appropriate bitmap [PLOT commands](VDP---PLOT-Commands.md) instead.

 ### `VDU 23, 27, &20, bufferId;`: Select bitmap using a 16-bit buffer ID *